RobCaamano/Toxic-Text-Classifier/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Note:** It may take a moment for the streamlit app to load

-3. Select a demo to view an example of a certain type of toxicity in action
+3. Select a demo to view an example of a certain type of toxicity in action OR type in custom text

 4. Type the text you want to analyze for toxicity